Mostafa-Abbasi/KeyboardTester/readme.md

    - A: It might be a hardware issue.
 Clean affected keys or refer to your keyboard's manual for troubleshooting.

 **Q: Works for non-standard layouts, like Apple Mac?**
-   - A: Primarily designed for standard QWERTY Windows layouts.
+   - A: Primarily designed for standard QWERTY Windows/Linux layouts.
 May work with others, But not optimized.

 **Q: Recommended browsers for this web app?**
    - A: Tested on Firefox, Edge and chrome.
-For the slickest experience, latest Chrome version.
+For the slickest experience, latest Chrome version is recommended.

 <br/><br/>